-Climate change is the symptom of an imbalance at the core of our economic system, hence of our personal and collective choices too.
-In a positive, constructive, rich and open way, our world needs to make sense, not just money; against the failed ideology of neoliberalism, a renewed intelligence of Democracy is key.
+Climate change is the symptom of an imbalance at the core of our economic system.
+Our world needs to make sense, not just money; against the failed ideology of neoliberalism, a renewed intelligence of Democracy is key.

 Assuming that global warming is not a Chinese hoax, one might think that answering the issue requires mostly some level of economic and technical re-engineering.
 Practical matters have to be dealt with in a practical way in order to provide results.
 If this was entirely true, however, the world should by now be well on its way to implement 100% renewable energy sources, have energy-efficient buildings, and sustainably manage the remaining forests it has.
 The alleged scope and emergency of the issue would have commanded it.
 Apparently, the world did not get the memo.

 Some countries do better than others but, on a global scale, we are far from having reached the necessary steps to keep an average increase of global temperatures below two degree Celsius by the end of the century.
 Why?
 The immediate answer is the forceful lobbying of fossil fuels companies.
 Yet, this, in turn, has to be questioned.
 What kind of power could these companies have that would convince the rest of the world to do next to nothing in regard to the seriousness of a runaway global warming threat?
 None.
 More appropriately, just the one we allow them to have.
 Corporate interests can only do so much in financing disinformation campaigns, bribing politicians, and making sure that the mass media they support with advertising money keep in line and remain “neutral”.
 The responsibility is primarily ours as citizens.